Research Fellow working with John Jonides

 About

 I am a postdoctoral fellow working with Dr. John Jonides in the Department of Psychology at the University of Michigan.
-My research focuses on understanding the basic principles of how our cognitive system handles distractions, as well as individual differences in this capacity.
-In addition, I am interested in how distractions manifest in educational contexts and how we can reduce their impact.
-To study these questions, I use a wide range of techniques, including eye-tracking, pupillometry, electromyography, and transcranial magnetic stimulation (in collaboration with Dr. Taraz Lee).
-I also employ advanced analytical methods such as computational modeling and structural equation modeling in my research.
+My research seeks to understand the basic principles of how our cognitive system handles distractions, as well as individual differences in this capacity.
+In addition, I am interested in how distractions manifest in applied contexts.
+To study these questions, I use various techniques including eye-tracking, pupillometry, electromyography, and transcranial magnetic stimulation (in collaboration with Dr. Taraz Lee).
+I also employ advanced analytical methods such as computational modeling.
+Finally, my work examines both neurotypical populations as well as those with Attention-deficit/hyperactivity disorder (ADHD).

 From 2014 to 2020, I was a Ph.D. student in the Combined Program in Education and Psychology at the University of Michigan.
 I worked with Dr. Kevin Miller and Dr. Kai Cortina on gaze patterns during mind-wandering.
 Before coming to Michigan, I majored in Psychology at Beijing Normal University from 2010 to 2014.